dazinator/dazinator.github.io/source/_posts/2015-11-04-automating-android-unit-test-apps-xamarin-like-a-pro.md

 Now we need some more general paramaters about where things are on our environment:

-1. The path to `Adb.exe`
+1. The path to `Adb.exe` (this is in your android-sdk\platform-tools directory)
-2. The path to `Emulator.exe`
+2. The path to `Emulator.exe` (this is in your android-sdk\tools directory)
 3. The path to your Tests.APK file (I will give you a clue - it will probably be in your bin/release/ folder :)
-4. The name of the AVD that you would like to be launched in the emulator and used to run the tests on
+4. The name of the AVD that you would like to be launched in the emulator and used to run the tests on.

 Once you have these things, you are ready to try out running the tests automatically, from your local machine.

 ## Step 4 - Running things locally.

+Armed with the information in the previous step:

+1. Open up a command prompt.
+2. CD to the tools directory of the Xamarin.TestyDroid nuget package you added to your solution earlier.
+It should be something like "..path to you solution/packages/Xamarin.TestyDroid.0.1.10/tools/"

-Armed with the information in the previous step, simply Run `Xamarin.TestyDroid.exe` with the arguments it needs.
+Run `Xamarin.TestyDroid.exe` with the arguments it needs.
 You can look here for a breakdown of all the arguments: https://github.com/dazinator/Xamarin.TestyDroid - or just execute it with the `--help` argument to see the help screen.

 Here is an example: